-There are only three Airport Hotels in Hong Kong and we’ve got all three reviewed below.
-Access, however, is overrated: it’s worth noting that while Hong Kong airport is on Lantau Island, this is only forty minutes from the centre of Hong Kong via the Airport Express.
+There are only four Airport Hotels in Hong Kong and we’ve got all three reviewed below.
+Access, however, is overrated: it’s worth noting that while Hong Kong airport is on Lantau Island, this is only forty minutes from the center of Hong Kong via the Airport Express.

-Unless you've got an especially tight turn around or a red-eye start, you might consider staying over in the city centre instead.
+Unless you've got an especially tight turn around or a red-eye start, you might consider staying over in the city center instead.

 The Regal is Hong Kong Airport's flagship hotel.
 The Regal boasts a thousand plus rooms, meaning there is always a spare bed to grab forty winks.

-Style wise, the Regal's a somewhat stark and serious affair, not unlike sleeping in your office, but luckily this businesslike approach also extends to the generous facilities: indoor and outdoor pools, spa facilities and five restaurants included.
+Style-wise, the Regal's a somewhat stark and serious affair, not unlike sleeping in your office, but luckily this businesslike approach also extends to the generous facilities: indoor and outdoor pools, spa facilities and seven restaurants included.

 Spacious rooms are well appointed and modern, if a little characterless, with many featuring views over the South China Sea.
 The hotel is attached to the airport complex itself.